jamiefield/jamiefield.github.io/_publications/Answers to 18 questions about open science practices.md

 ---
-title: "insert number here: Answers to 18 questions about open science practices"
+title: "8: Answers to 18 questions about open science practices"
 collection: publications
 date: 2019-07-01
 venue: 'Journal of Business and Psychology'